 8.15.1 Introduction

-The requirements in this clause apply for a UE configured with more than one DLorJointTCIState or UL-TCIState configurations for both DL and UL channels/signals on a serving cell or a cell with PCI different from a serving cell [on a CC, or serving cells on all CCs in the same CC list configured by simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3, simultaneousU-TCI-UpdateList4] in MR-DC or standalone NR.
+The requirements in this clause apply for a UE configured with more than one DLorJointTCIState or UL-TCIState configurations for both DL and UL channels/signals on a serving cell or a cell with PCI different from a serving cell on a CC, or serving cells on all CCs in the same CC list configured by simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3, simultaneousU-TCI-UpdateList4 in MR-DC or standalone NR.
 UE shall complete the switch of active downlink TCI state within the delay defined in this clause.

 The requirements in this clause for a cell with different PCI from serving cell are applicable for such cell is known for a UE.
 A cell with different PCI from serving cell is known if the the following conditions are met